cabforum/servercert/docs/BR.md

 **Relying Party**: Any natural person or Legal Entity that relies on a Valid Certificate.
 An Application Software Supplier is not considered a Relying Party when software distributed by such Supplier merely displays information relating to a Certificate.

 **Repository**: An online database containing publicly-disclosed PKI governance documents (such as Certificate Policies and Certification Practice Statements) and Certificate status information, either in the form of a CRL or an OCSP response.

+**Request Token**: A value derived in a method specified by the CA which binds this demonstration of control to the certificate request.

+The Request Token SHALL incorporate the key used in the certificate request.

+A Request Token MAY include a timestamp to indicate when it was created.

+A Request Token MAY include other information to ensure its uniqueness.

+A Request Token that includes a timestamp SHALL remain valid for no more than 30 days from the time of creation.

+A Request Token that includes a timestamp SHALL be treated as invalid if its timestamp is in the future.

+A Request Token that does not include a timestamp is valid for a single use and the CA SHALL NOT re-use it for a subsequent validation.

+The binding SHALL use a digital signature algorithm or a cryptographic hash algorithm at least as strong as that to be used in signing the certificate request.

+**Required Website Content**: Either a Random Value or a Request Token, together with additional information that uniquely identifies the Subscriber, as specified by the CA.

 **Requirements**: The Baseline Requirements found in this document.